A trip to the Dollar store is always on our “To Do” list before traveling. It’s an excellent place to get many items we need (or want).

 - Lint rollers for those formal night clothes

 - Dry erase boards for leaving notes for steward or other family members.
 These would be GREAT if going on a Group Family cruise… just get the ‘magnetic’ ones and they can be put on the wall outside everyone’s door.
-Leave messages for each other et al. (NOTE: Messages left outside the door should be done with attention to ‘security’…just fyi)
+Leave messages for each other et al. Just realize that messages left OUTside your cabin door should be written with attention to ‘security’.
+If cruising during the summer when ships have a higher number of teens on board, messages could be altered by unruly teens on board (ugh!!!)

 - Shower Caps – great to cover shoes on our Alaskan cruise when we expected rain (and therefore, mud).
 It can be really difficult to get them clean enough that you feel comfortable packing them…

 - Windex wipes in small packages (15) if going on bus or train tours.
-If windows don’t ‘open’ it’s nice to clean them before taking picture through them.
+If you have to take photos through windows that don’t ‘open’ it’s nice to clean them beforehand.

 On our recent Multi-Family Cruise, I made a small goodie bag with several of these Dollar Tree items in it for everyone.
 It was so much fun to give!!! 🙂